 The Audit Committee was responsible for reviewing, approving and overseeing any transaction between the Company and a related person.
 The Audit Committee's responsibility includes, but is not limited to, any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships in which we were or will be a participant and (a) the amount involved exceeds the lesser of \$120,000 or one percent (1%) of the average of the Company's total assets as of the end of last two completed fiscal years, and (b) a related person had or will have a direct or indirect material interest, including, without limitation, purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness, guarantees of indebtedness and employment by us of a related person.
 A related person is any executive officer, director, nominee for director, or holder of 5% or more of the Company's common stock, or an immediate family member of any of those persons.

 Relationships with Related Parties

-For the year ended December 31, 2022 and 2021, the Company employed five individuals related to Mr. Phipps who earned gross wages totaling \$55,786 and \$188,384, respectively.
+Employees Related to Mr. Phipps.
+For the years ended December 31, 2024 and 2023, the Company employed two individuals related to Mr. Phipps who earned gross wages totaling approximately \$130,000 and \$78,000, respectively.